MITx MicroMasters Pathway to GW

 - Good Economics for Hard Times (Introductory)

-Please contact our applied economics program at [email protected] for additional information about the Applied Economics master’s program and how to obtain transfer credit for your MITx MicroMasters DEDP credential.
+Please contact GW’s applied economics program at [email protected] for additional information about the Applied Economics master’s degree and how to obtain transfer credit for your MITx MicroMasters DEDP credential.
+For information about the DEDP MicroMasters, contact the MIT program directly at this link.